 Letters from Post-Vacation Blues

-London, June 4th, 2022 As I typed these, I was sitting at a very unusually quiet corner at London Gatwick Airport, waiting for the first leg of a series of long-haul flights that would bring me home.
-After 32 days of being away from home for my โ€œultimate solo bachelorette pilgrimage,โ€ a.k.a. post-pandemic solo revenge travel, my reality slowly brought me back to Earth.
-That day felt much quieter than the previous 31 days.
-My eyes were still a little damp from all the sobs that lasted for hours last night.
-I was definitely sleep-deprived, and also felt bizarre โ€“…
+As I typed these, I was sitting at a very unusually quiet corner at London Gatwick Airport, waiting for the first leg of a series of long-haul flights that would bring me home.
+After 32 days of being away from home for my “ultimate solo bachelorette pilgrimage,” a.k.a. post-pandemic solo revenge travel, my reality slowly brought me back to Earth.

 The Act of Being Vulnerable